Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Is Frisco a buyer’s or seller’s market in 2026?

 We are currently in a balanced market.
 It is advantageous for sellers who have homes in great condition and priced correctly, but it can be punishing for sellers who overprice or skip necessary repairs.
-It’s a fair market, but it demands preparation.
+It’s a fair market, especially when selling your home in Frisco in today’s market.

 Living in Frisco: Best Neighborhoods & Cost of Living Guide